Dobie Gillis Williams

-Dobie Gillis Williams (1961 – January 8, 1999) was an American criminal in Louisiana who was convicted of the murder of Sonja Knippers in 1984, and sentenced to death.
+Dobie Gillis Williams (December 14, 1960 – January 8, 1999) was an American from Louisiana who was convicted of the murder of Sonja Knippers in 1984, and sentenced to death.
 He was executed in 1999.
 His case has been controversial.

 Police contended that he confessed, although they had no recording.
 He was evaluated as intellectually disabled, according to one standard, but his defense attorney failed to discuss this or mitigating factors from his childhood.
 Williams' execution was twice stayed and his sentence was overturned by a federal district court judge.
-But Williams was executed because the 5th Circuit Court of Appeals ruled that mitigating information was introduced to the jury too late in the case.
+Williams was executed, however, because the 5th Circuit Court of Appeals ruled that mitigating information was introduced to the jury too late in the case.
 It ruled that the execution had to proceed, under the 1996 Antiterrorism and Effective Death Penalty Act (AEDPA).

 In 2005, Williams was one of two subjects of a book by Sister Helen Prejean, a Catholic nun and anti-death penalty activist.
 She contended that Williams could not have possibly committed the murder and was wrongfully convicted and executed.
-She believed that he had ineffective legal counsel; his lawyer was later disbarred for incompetence.
+She believed that he had ineffective legal counsel; in fact, his lawyer was later disbarred for incompetence.
 She also notes that poor and minority people are disproportionately sentenced to death and executed in the United States criminal justice system.